andrewpareles/Crystals-And-Dislocations/README.md

 **_left_**: Band plot of a crystal periodic in two directions (see **_below_** for an alternate angle).

-**_right_**: Band plot of the same crystal, but periodic in only one direction (note the couple of differences: these are the energies of states that live on the edge/boundary that was introduced going from fully periodic to periodic in only one direction).
+**_right_**: Band plot of the same crystal, but periodic in only one direction.
+Note the couple of differences: these are the energies of states that live on the edge/boundary that was introduced going from fully periodic to periodic in only one direction.

 **_below_**: An alternate view of the **_left_** band plot.